btcpayserver/blog/blog/_posts/btcpay-server-2-4-0.md

 The result is a wallet view that is easier to work with when you need to find a specific payment, investigate a transaction or export a filtered set of wallet activity.

+## ₿ Bitcoin Node Implementation

+With BTCPay Server 2.4.0, server administrators can choose and switch between supported Bitcoin node implementations.

+The new `switch-node.sh` tool lets admins switch their deployment with a single command:

+- `switch-node.sh default` uses the Bitcoin node implementation selected by the BTCPay Server team.
+This is currently Bitcoin Core 29, and is planned to move to Bitcoin Core 31+ in the next major release, BTCPay Server 2.5.0.
+- `switch-node.sh bitcoincore` pins your deployment to latest Bitcoin Core.
+(Currently 31)
+- `switch-node.sh bitcoinknots` pins your deployment to Bitcoin Knots.

+You can run the same script again to switch back between implementations, making it easier to test, compare, or settle on the node implementation you prefer without manually editing deployment settings.

 ## ⚡ Lightning Network Updates

 BTCPay Server 2.4.0 also updates supported Lightning Network implementations: